Staffordshire figure: 1770–1800

 From about 1770, as the Staffordshire industry continued to grow, and improve its products, the artistic standards of the best figures improved considerably, though at the loss of most of the folk art charm of the previous period.
 The subjects became less rustic, and drew closer to those made in porcelain.
-These included allegorical sets of subjects such as the Four Seasons and personifications of virtues, and portraits of notable figues, often as busts, could be finely modelled.
+These included allegorical sets of subjects such as the Four Seasons and personifications of virtues, and portraits of notable figures, often as busts, could be finely modelled.
 Like other Staffordshire wares, the figures were increasingly reaching the American market, shipped from Liverpool, and the Founding Fathers were well-represented; some of these were also no doubt sold in Britain.

 More makers and modellers are identifiable, including three generations of Ralph Woods.
 Ralph Wood I had modelled for Whieldon, and was a cousin of Enoch Wood, whose father Aaron had also worked for Whieldon.
 Both families ran large potteries, making a wide range of wares.
 The Woods were themselves modellers, but other potteries who aimed to compete with porcelain used specialist modellers like John Voyez, who had been fired and then prosecuted by Josiah Wedgwood, and was jailed in 1769.